 Get the latest news, stories and updates

-How we keep aluminium in use
+How we keep materials in circulation, from extraction to reuse

 Discover more about life at Rio Tinto